reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 # Error Index

+## E0xxx Error

+Errors from E0xxx range are generic.

+### E0000

+This error is returned when input problem cannot be deserialized from json stream.

+### E0001

+This error is returned when routing matrix cannot be deserialized from json stream.

 ## E1xxx: Validation errors

-Errors with E1xxx mask are used by validation engine which checks logical correctness of the VRP definition.
+Errors from E1xxx range are used by validation engine which checks logical correctness of the VRP definition.

 ### E1000